Faculty Learning Communities and Workshops

 The first phase of WAES is a semester-long faculty learning community, with interactive sessions co-facilitated by writing studies and STEM members of our team.
 Throughout the semester, we explore and develop best practices in writing instruction through group brainstorming, reflection, and troubleshooting.
 We cover topics ranging from assignment design to scaffolding writing instruction to providing feedback on student writing.

-If you are interested in participating in WAE, or would like more information, contact Julie Zilles (email@example.com).
+If you are interested in participating in a WAES faculty learning community, or would like more information, contact Julie Zilles (firstname.lastname@example.org).

 The second phase of WAES is mentoring, where we provide an interdisciplinary mentoring team to STEM faculty who are working to incorporate and adapt writing studies pedagogies for their classes.
-Goals are set by the faculty mentee and have included incorporating reflective and low-stakes writing, developing practices and materials that facilitate discussion of feedback practices with teaching assistants, adding and/or scaffolding writing assignments, developing more holistic rubrics, building peer review activities, and restructuring syllabi to include writing instruction.
+Goals are set by the faculty mentee and have included incorporating reflective and low-stakes writing, facilitating the discussion of feedback practices with teaching assistants, adding and scaffolding writing assignments, developing more holistic rubrics, building peer review activities, and restructuring syllabi to account for writing instruction.

 Assessment and Research